-Between 25 - 29 June, more than 137,000 music fans will visit Worthy Farm in Pilton to see some of the world's top music acts at Glastonbury Festival.
+On 24-28 June more than 135,000 music fans will visit Worthy Farm in Pilton to see some of the world's top music acts at the 33rd Glastonbury Festival.

 As well as listening to the most well known acts on the Pyramid Stage, festival goers can enjoy a range of performing arts with cabaret, theatre, circus, children's entertainment, poetry, green crafts and much more.

-There are 28 different stages or festival areas at this year's Glastonbury Festival, with international headliners on the Pyramid Stage including:
+There are 28 different stages or festival areas at this year's Glastonbury Festival, with the headliners on the Pyramid Stage including:

 Back to the events calendar.